Menu

 • ‘I see it,’ he said, ‘and that makes me mad.’

-Note the punctuation inside the quotation marks as it belonged to the original sentence.
+The punctuation is inside the quotation marks as it belonged to the original sentence.

 This style is now becoming more popular and widespread in dialogue in NZE and BrE, especially in fiction and journalism.

-So, in modern NZE, it would now be:
+So, in modern NZE, the examples above would now be:

 • ‘I see,’ he said, ‘that you have gone.’